serokell/blog-posts/kframework/article.md

 ### Summary

 The unification of `OldSMT` (originally referred to as `SMT` before defining the combined datatype) and `NoSMT` is the first step of the monomorphization and specialization task.
-Along the way, we have simplified the definition of the `MonadSMT` typeclass by introducing `liftSMT :: SMT a -> m a` and defining the majority of the functions in terms of it, bringing them outside the scope of the typclass.
+Along the way, we have simplified the definition of the `MonadSMT` typeclass by introducing `liftSMT :: SMT a -> m a` and defining the majority of the functions in terms of it, bringing them outside of the typeclass' scope.

 # Results